jyotsnatiwary/music-player-melody/README.md

 # music-player-melody
-a versatile music player in tkinter
+a versatile music player in tkinter(python)